atuline/FastLED-Demos/README.md

 If I haven't properly attributed some code, please let me know and I'd be happy to do so.

+In addition to a pile of individual sequences, I have added aalight and aainfra, which support keyboard, IR and switch control of several sequences.

+aalight - Runs on an Arduino connected to an LED strip.
+Compile aalight.ino, and it will include the other .ino files in the directory. aainfra - Runs on a 2nd Arduino.
+Compile aainfra.ino and connect Tx of the 2nd Arduino to Rx of the first one.

+See aalight.ino for more information on how to use this.
+Also see aalight.png for a breadboard layout.

 In the future, I hope to restructure and include sequences that:

 * just run
 * are sound responsive with just a microphone
 * are sound responsive with msgeq7 spectrum analyzer chip
 * support some form of input (button, IR)
-* have multiple displays in one big file
 * I may even investigate classes down the road

-The template for the sequences is called aattemplate.
+The template for the sequences is called aatemplate.

 The awesome FastLED Library is available from: http://fastled.io/